-Even with how self-aware I am and with the amount of work I’ve been putting in to improving my mental and physical health, energy and environment, I knew that going to therapy was the next stage to get the answers I need and confirmation I deserve.
+Even with how self-aware I am and with the amount of work I’ve been putting in to improving my mental and physical health, energy and environment, I knew that going to therapy was the next best thing to get the answers I needed and confirmation I deserved.

-I was very specific with who I wanted to council me, that’ll allow me to be more free, better understood and actually listen to what I would say.
+I was very specific with who I wanted to counsel me, that’ll allow me to be free, better understand and actually listen to what I would say.
 I wanted a Black, Christian, family man.
 Three elements that I see in myself.
 Someone who will understand my upbringing, culture, life journey and future.

 Maybe unlike many people, I was super excited to attend my first session with my therapist, Alex*.
 I knew that he wouldn’t be able to provide me with all the answers to my questions on day 1 but I knew it was an opportunity for me to:

 2) confirm and affirm my experiences and choices;

 3) direct my thoughts and actions for my life going forward; and